 A few weeks ago I was asked to make lunch for Leonard Nimoy.
 (I know!
 And Malcolm McDowell.
 And a bunch of guys from Twilight and Battlestar Galactica (!!) and Erin Gray from Buck Rogers.)
 That’s another story — but it is the reason I found myself making roast leg of lamb recently.
 (If I’m going to make lunch, I told the guys, let me make something more interesting-and delicious-than soup and sandwiches.)

 The thing that makes cooking a whole leg of lamb awkward is its shape more than its size; done in the oven, it’s tough to get both the thick, meaty end and the thin, tapered end cooked to the same doneness.
 When the thick part is done, the thin part tends to be overdone; when the thin part is perfect, the thick part isn’t cooked through yet.
-But it is a magnificent, flavourful piece of meat, and shouldn’t be shunned for its less than ideal shape.
+But it is a magnificent, flavorful piece of meat, and shouldn’t be shunned for its less than ideal shape.

 Fortunately, a slow cooker solves the dilemma.
 The long, low cooking time breaks down the tough connective tissues in a leg of lamb, making it fall-off-the-bone tender, without turning it to mush.

-If you like, toss a couple handfuls of new potatoes or diced thin-skinned Yukon gold potatoes (don’t peel them) into the bottom of the slow cooker first; they’ll cook in the lamb juices, winding up dark and sticky.
+You can also toss a couple handfuls of new potatoes or diced thin-skinned Yukon gold potatoes (don’t peel them) into the bottom of the slow cooker first; they’ll cook in the lamb juices, winding up dark and sticky.
 (Add a squeeze of lemon juice and a pinch of oregano as you scoop them out if you’re a fan of Greek lemon potatoes.)

 Leg of Lamb in the Slow Cooker with Garlic and Rosemary

-olive or canola oil, for cooking
+- Olive or canola oil, for cooking

-1 bone-in leg of lamb
+- 1 bone-in leg of lamb

-4-5 medium Yukon Gold potatoes, chopped into chunks, or about the same quantity of small new potatoes
+- 4-5 medium Yukon Gold potatoes, chopped into chunks, or about the same quantity of small new potatoes

-1 head garlic, peeled
+- 1 head garlic, peeled

-a few sprigs of rosemary
+- Few sprigs of rosemary

-about a wineglass full of red wine (or stock)
+- About a wineglass full of red wine (or stock)

-Rub the oil all over the lamb and either brown it in a hot pan or throw it on the grill to get some colour.
+- Rub the oil all over the lamb and either brown it in a hot pan or throw it on the grill to get some colour.
 Meanwhile, toss all the potatoes and about half the garlic cloves into the bottom of your slow cooker.

-Put the lamb on top of the potatoes, squish a few more cloves of garlic and rub it over the surface, then sprinkle with salt.
+- Put the lamb on top of the potatoes, squish a few more cloves of garlic and rub it over the surface, then sprinkle with salt.
 Toss in a few sprigs of rosemary and pour some wine in around the potatoes, cover (if the bone sticks out, cover the lid with foil to seal in the heat) and cook on low for 6-8 hours.